IsmailMuhammed2019/findYourMatch/README.md

 5. **Real-Time Features**: Implemented chat functionality allows users to communicate once matched.
 Notifications for likes and visits are provided to enhance user engagement.

+6. **Version Control**: The code is hosted on GitHub and made publicly accessible.
+The repository can be found at [https://github.com/jesuisstan/matcha-find-your-date](https://github.com/jesuisstan/matcha-find-your-date).

+7. **Deployment**: The application is deployed on Vercel, providing fast global access.
+Visit the application at [https://matcha-find-your-date.vercel.app](https://matcha-find-your-date.vercel.app)

 ## Results

 The deployed version of the app allows users to: